logicmoo/logicmoo_workspace/packs_sys/instant_prolog_docs/README.md

 Copyright (c) 2017,
-Douglas Miles <logicmoo@gmail.com> and
-TeamSPoon - All rights reserved.
+Douglas Miles <logicmoo@gmail.com> and logicmoo - All rights reserved.

 # Not _obligated_ to maintain a git fork just to contribute

 Dislike having tons of forks that are several commits behind the main git repo?

-Be old school - Please ask to be added to TeamSPoon and Contribute directly !
+Be old school - Please ask to be added to logicmoo and Contribute directly !
 Still, we wont stop you from doing it the Fork+PullRequest method